vblanco20-1/vulkan-guide/docs/chapter-0/building_project.md

 You will need Visual Studio to build the project.
 The code in the project should work cross-platform, but this guide is windows-centric.

 First, install the Vulkan SDK <https://vulkan.lunarg.com/sdk/home>.
-This will contain the development headers and libraries needed to create vulkan applications.
+This will contain the development headers and libraries needed to create Vulkan applications.
 It is put in a global location, so you don't need to worry about where it gets installed.

-Then grab CMake, as its the build system we are going to use. <https://cmake.org/>.
+Then grab CMake, as it's the build system we are going to use. <https://cmake.org/>.

 Once CMake is installed, use CMake-gui to open the project root CMakeLists.
 Press the Configure button.
 At this point, it should give you an error about missing SDL 2.